hyperledger-labs/splice/CANTON_CODE_CHANGES.md

 * Added `internalErrorGrpc` to `ErrorUtil`
 * Added `ApiClientRequestLogger` and factored out code shared with `ApiRequestLogger`
 * Make `applicationId` in console methods configurable everywhere
+* Fixed a bug where `RemoteClock` was not waiting for a proper channel shudown
 ## Build system
 * Added refs to GH issues in project/DamlPlugin.sbt for two bugs
 * Added support for `damlDependencies` in SBT DamlPlugin